bhumi051/citrus-android-sdk/docs/OneTap Payment.md

 One Tap Payment will enable the payment without entering CVV for Card Payments.
 If enabled we will save a the CVV of the card if the transaction is successful and the user does not need to enter CVV while making payment next time.
+Encryption is based on Concel library provided by Facebook.

 ####Step 1.
 Enable the One Tap Payment
  ```java